surfstudio/flutter-union-state/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Added isolated way to reproduce the bug.
 - [ ] Specified Flutter, Dart version and platforms.
 - [ ] Attached error code and logs.
-- [ ] All unspecified fields in the Issue description deleted.
+- [ ] All unspecified fields in the Issue description are deleted.